forsyde/aesa-radar/docs/text/30_AtomImpl.md

 to how [@sec:int-shallow] has been described.
 We show that the second approach enables opportunities for exploitation and design space exploration at a more fine-grained level.

-The ForSyDe-Atom definition files of the Saab-AESA application is found under `<root>/src/ForSyDe/Atom/` and the two approaches, found in `AESA1.lhs` and `AESA2.lhs` can be imported as a generic library (e.g. in the interpreter session).